Richard Condon: Plagiarism charge

 In 1998, a Californian software engineer noticed several paragraphs in The Manchurian Candidate that appeared nearly identical to portions of the celebrated 1934 novel I, Claudius by the English writer Robert Graves.
 She wrote about the apparent plagiarism on her website, but her discovery went unnoticed by most of the world until Adair Lara, a longtime San Francisco Chronicle staff writer, wrote a lengthy article about the accusation in 2003.
 Reprinting the paragraphs in question, she also solicited the opinion of a British forensic linguist, who concluded that Condon had unquestionably plagiarized at least two paragraphs of Graves's work.
-By this time, however, more than seven years had passed since Condon's death, and Lara's article also failed to generate any literary interest outside the Chronicle.
+In Some Angry Angel, the book that followed The Manchurian Candidate by a year, Condon also made a direct reference to Graves, reflecting in a long, convoluted passage on page 25 on "mistresses" and their relationship to Graves's writings about "Major Male" Deities and "Major Female" Deities.

-In Some Angry Angel, the book that followed The Manchurian Candidate, Condon makes a direct reference to Graves.
-In a long, convoluted passage on page 25, Condon reflects on "mistresses" and their relationship—a peripheral one, to the reader—to Graves's writings about "Major Male" Deities and "Major Female" Deities.
-As Angel was published only a year after Candidate, there is no question, therefore, about Condon's familiarity with the works of Robert Graves.
+By the time of the Lara article more than seven years had passed since Condon's death, and the piece failed to generate any literary interest outside the Chronicle.